raspberrypilearning/target-practice/en/step_4.md

 --- task ---

-You need to store the colour that the arrow is aiming at before you draw an arrow on top of it.

 Add code to store the `hit_color`.
 Use the `get()` function, to get the colour of the pixel at the `arrow_x` and `arrow_y` coordinates — the centre of the arrow.

 --- code ---